insurance 4 car rental

 Seat belts must be worn by the driver and all passengers at all times.
 And if you’re travelling with a baby or young child, make sure they’re travelling in an approved car or booster seat.

-Don’t drink and drive.
-Penalties for driving over the limit are harsh, so it’s best to avoid alcohol completely if you’re driving.
-Limit is 80 mgs More information Here
+Drink and Driving: Penalties for driving over the limit are harsh, so it’s best to avoid alcohol completely if you’re driving.
+Limit is 0.08 More information Here

 You can overtake to the left or right on most multi-lane routes.
 This means your car can be overtaken from the left or right, too.